kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

             message: "The only permitted hostPorts are in the range 5000-6000."
 EOF
 ```

 `spec.rules.celPreconditions` are CEL expressions.
 All celPreconditions must be evaluated to true for the resource to be evaluated.
-Therefore, any pod with nginx in its `metadata.name` will be evaluated.
+Therefore, any Pod with nginx in its `metadata.name` will be evaluated.

 Let’s try deploying an Apache server with hostPort set to 80.

 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: v1